MMMZZZZ/Syntherrupter/README.md

 Check the [Wiki](/Documentation/Wiki#readme).
 It's far from being complete, but the most important stuff - like a Getting Started Guide - is there.

-### ADSR Sounds
+### Envelope Sounds

 The sound can be selected by the MIDI command "Program Change".
 In your MIDI software you can select it by changing the instrument of the channel.

-The programs 1-63 can be modified by the user using the ADSR Editor.
+The programs 1-63 can be modified by the user using the [Envelope Editor](/Documentation/Wiki/UI/Envelope.md#readme).
 The programs 20-39 are stored in EEPROM.
 Unless modified by the user, they are simply constant ontime.
 All other programs have the following characteristics at startup:

-* Program 0 and all unlisted: No ADSR.
+* Program 0 and all unlisted: No envelope.
 Constant ontime (except for other effects like modulation).
 * Program 1: Roughly like a piano.
 Attack peaks to 1 (= not exceeding the given ontime)
 * Program 2: Sloooow rise, slow fall.
 Good for soft background, but too slow for shorter notes.
 Attack peaks to 1 (= not exceeding the given ontime)
 * Program 3: Like program 1, but with a small step, to make shorter notes more audible.
 Attack peaks to 1 (= not exceeding the given ontime)